isrand/hetsdk/README.md

 There are benefits and drawbacks to each medium.

 - Consensus Service: the cheaper approach, but it's limited to messages of at most 20 chunks in size, each chunk being at most 1024KB in length.
 Good for use cases with few participants (see table below) and / or small message sizes, like simple JSON payloads.
-- File Service: a bit more costly, but it allows for more topic participants and / or bigger messages.
-It also opens the door for new participants to be added in the future via file updates (currently not implemented).
+- File Service: a bit more costly, but it allows for more topic participants and / or bigger messages, plus addition of new topic participants down the line.

 When creating a topic you can choose whether to store the participants array to keep track of them or not.